inspirehep/beard/README.rst

 Beard is a Python library of machine learning tools for Bibliographic Entity Automatic Recognition and Disambiguation.

-The project is currently in early stage of development.
+The project is currently in stable stage of development.

 .. image:: https://travis-ci.org/inspirehep/beard.svg?branch=master
 	:target: https://travis-ci.org/inspirehep/beard